Skip to main content

 How To Access and Display Depth Information as a Shader

-This how-to covers:
+This How-To covers:

 1. Setting up the UI and shader resources to display a fullscreen image.